 Not only is this project frugal, its an easy ones for your kids to do!
 They will have a blast making it, and even more fun filling it with their own theme and content.
 It could be a nature journal, a personal diary, a sketchbook, a collage journal, a scrapbook, or a place just to write about your day.
 The possibilities with this one really are endless.

 Materials you will need to make a handmade journal for kids:

 -Brown Paper Bag (or card stock, scrapbook paper, or even foam board that will be used as the cover.)

 -Magazines you can cut out of to make an optional collage on the inside cover of your journal

 -Stick (or dowel that will be used as the book binding)

 -Other cover decor items (Fall Maple leaf, ribbon, scrapbook paper, etc)

 -Clear Packing Tape

-I hole punched the stack of half sheets of paper – 2 punches per page.
-I had to use scissors to make the holes in the brown cover though because the single hole punch wouldn’t fit where I needed the holes on the cover.
-I threaded through a rubber band that went through the outer paper bag cover and all of the inner white paper as well.
+Then take your inner paper and punch 2 holes per page.
+You may need to use scissors though to make the holes in the brown cover, because the single hole punch may not fit where you need the holes to be (that is what happened to me).
+Then take a rubber band, and thread it through the hole in the outer paper bag cover, and then through all of the inner white paper as well.

 This certainly makes for a frugal DIY project that is a great way to use that free paper from Staples, and create a fun personalized handmade journal for whatever you want to fill it with!